 Symptoms of Carpal Tunnel Syndrome ( Pain and Numbness)

 Symptoms vary depending upon the severity of the nerve irritation or compression.
 Symptoms usually start gradually and occur in both wrists in approximately 55-65 % of cases (8).
-Pain and numbness are the most common symptoms and classically involve the thumb, index middle, and inside portion of the ring finger.
+Pain and numbness are the most common symptoms and classically involve the thumb, index middle, and inside portion of the ring finger (and headaches have been connected to carpal tunnel syndrome).
 The pain can be burning in nature.
 Other symptoms include:

 - Waking up with pain or numbness that feels better by “shaking out” your hand